Mastering APT: Ubuntu Package Management Guide

 Basic APT Commands

-• apt install [package] - Install a new package.
+• apt install [package] - Install a new package

-• apt autoremove - Remove orphaned packages that were installed as dependencies but are no longer needed.
+• apt autoremove - Remove unnecessary dependencies

-• apt search [query] - Search for packages related to a query.
+• apt search [query] - Search for packages

 Advanced Features of APT